tulip/relationalize/README.md

 As the relationalize function walks the tree of the JSON document it is first flattening any sub-structs and second converting any arrays.

 Relationalize allow schemas to be serialized/deserialize from json.
-Relationalize can handle nested JSONs, however the schema class can not handle nested JSON, and needs flatted JSON.
+Relationalize can handle nested JSONs, however the schema class can not handle nested JSON, and only works on flattened JSON.

 The function `_write_to_output` creates a output in the users choice of output stream which can then be used to write the data to a database.